Home / Sex and the Single Termite

 “It’s clear that male-male pairing is a strategy for survival – a safety in numbers or “selfish herd” approach that works because a predator can’t catch two prey at the same time.

 Scientists previously thought homosexual pairings of invertebrates like insects were the result of misrecognition of males as females.
-However, in the new study, researchers at Kyoto University found that the male termites in same-sex pairings did not act as if they had mistaken their partner as female.
+However, in a new study, researchers at Kyoto University found that the male termites in same-sex pairings did not act as if they had mistaken their partner as female.

-Another interesting fact about termite sex, is some termites skip the sex altogether and have babies anyway.
+Another interesting fact about termite sex is some termites skip the sex altogether and have babies anyway.

 Scientists recently discovered that termite queens could produce new queens without mating with the king.
-The queens still produce workers and soldiers the traditional way.sancheztermitebabyfoodtoon1080x1080 These new discoveries seem to indicate that the queen is able to control the genetic makeup of the colony.
+The queens still produce workers and soldiers the traditional way.
+These new discoveries seem to indicate that the queen is able to control the genetic makeup of the colony.
 By producing new queens without mating, the queen reduces the chance of inbreeding.

-2 Comments
+0 Comments

 Submit a Comment